robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

 handled by the framework exactly the same way as continuable failures originating from library keywords.

-Controlling Continue on Failure Using Reserved Tags
+Controlling continue-on-failure using reserved tags
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-All Keywords executed as part of test cases or a user keywords which are
+All keywords executed as part of test cases or user keywords which are
 tagged with the reserved tag `robot:continue-on-failure` are considered continuable
 by default.

-Thus, the following two test cases `Test 1` and `Test 2` behave identically:
+Thus, the following two test cases :name:`Test 1` and :name:`Test 2` behave identically:

 .. sourcecode:: robotframework